History of Protestantism: Bohemia

 The Hussites were a Christian movement in the Kingdom of Bohemia following the teachings of Czech reformer Jan Hus.

 Czech reformer and university professor Jan Hus (c.
 1369–1415) became the best-known representative of the Bohemian Reformation and one of the forerunners of the Protestant Reformation.
 Jan Hus was declared heretic and executed – burned at stake – at the Council of Constance in 1415 where he arrived voluntarily to defend his teachings.

-Hussites were a predominantly religious movement was propelled by social issues and strengthened Czech national awareness.
+Hussites, a predominantly religious movement, were propelled by social issues and strengthened Czech national awareness.
 In 1417, two years after the execution of Jan Hus, the Czech reformation quickly became the chief force in the country.

-Hussites made up the vast majority of the population, forcing the Council of Basel to recognize in 1437 a system of two "religions" for the first time signing the Compacts of Basel for the kingdom (Catholic and Czech Ultraquism, a Hussite movement).
+Hussites made up the vast majority of the population, forcing the Council of Basel to recognize in 1437 a system of two "religions" for the first time signing the Compacts of Basel for the kingdom (Catholic and Czech Utraquism, a Hussite movement).
 Bohemia later also elected one Protestant king (George of Poděbrady).

-After Habsburgs took control of the region, the Hussite churches were prohibited and the kingdom partially recatholicized.
+After the Habsburgs took control of the region, the Hussite churches were prohibited and the kingdom partially recatholicized.
 Even later Lutheranism gained a substantial following, after being permitted by the Habsburgs with the continued persecution of the Czech native Hussite churches.
 Many Hussites thus declared themselves Lutherans.

 Two churches with Hussite roots are now second and third biggest churches in the predominantly agnostic country: Czech Brethren (which gave origin to the international church known as the Moravian Church) and Czechoslovak Hussite Church.